UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 **Shields?** Yes
 **Name Level** When they reach 9th level, they become a Lord (or Lady) and can rule over a manor and its subjects.
 **Cleave** Upon slaying an enemy, a fighter may immediately make an additional attack against an enemy within reach.
+**Shields Shall Be Splintered** A fighter may sunder his shield to negate all damage from a single melee or missile attack.

 | Level | XP      | HD | To-Hit | Save |
 |-------|---------|----|--------|------|